DannyBoyNYC/5-D3-bar-chart/readme.md

 Each bin is an array with the following structure:

-- each item is a matching data point.
-For example, the first bin has no matching days — this is likely because we used `.nice()` to round out our x scale.
+- each item is a matching data point
 - there is an x0 key that shows the lower bound of included humidity values
 - there is an x1 key that shows the upper bound of included humidity values - a bin with a x1 value of 1 will include values up to 1, but not 1 itself
 - there is a length property